elsonrodriguez/kubernetes.github.io/docs/getting-started-guides/openstack.md

 ## Getting started with OpenStack

-Running Kubernetes with Openstack is an easy way to create Kubernetes cluster on the top of OpenStack.
-Heat OpenStack Orchestration engine describes the infrastructure for Kubernetes cluster.
+This guide will take you through the steps of deploying Kubernetes to Openstack using `kube-up.sh`.
+The primary mechanisms for this are OpenStack Heat and the Kubernetes Saltstack.
 CentoOS images are used for Kubernetes host machines.

 ## Prerequisites